U.S. flag

 Status

-In October 2023, HUD stated that it will develop policies and procedures for Multifamily properties for the intake, monitoring, and tracking of health and safety complaints it receives.
-The Office of Multifamily Housing has not yet updated its policies and procedures.
-With no comprehensive, automated, real-time system in place, there was no direction to give the field staff, Multifamily Clearinghouse, or the Performance Based Contract Administrators other than what they were already doing.
+The Office of Multifamily Housing has not yet updated its policies and procedures for the intake, monitoring, and tracking of health and safety complaints.
 HUD was in the process of developing an automated monitoring system in the FHA resource center to allow tracking of individual calls and the call’s subject, such as health and safety.
 HUD missed the final action target date of December 31, 2022, and a new completion goal was set for February 2025.
-As of July 14, 2025, HUD is seeking closure for this recommendation due to unavailability of funds.
+In July 2025, HUD sought closure for this recommendation due to unavailability of funds.
 HUD stated that its issuance of policies and procedures for a comprehensive process was contingent on the development of a tracking system for the complaint process, for which it has repeatedly requested funding from Congress to no avail.
-OIG is in the process of collaborating with HUD on finding a potential corrective action to resolve outstanding concerns.
+As of January 2026, OIG is in the process of collaborating with HUD on finding a potential corrective action to resolve outstanding concerns.

 Analysis